Eric-HanGyeongSoo/AutoConformingCodableProtocol/README.md

 # AutoConformingCodableProtocol

-convenience tool for a struct conforming Codable protocol
+Convenience tool for a struct conforming Codable protocol

-Now only Conforming Decodable Protocol is developed, Conforming Encodable Protocol is in progress
+⚠️ Now only Conforming Decodable Protocol is developed, Conforming Encodable Protocol is in progress

 # Decodable